eksctl-io/eksctl/README.md

 #### use existing VPC: any custom configuration

-If you must configured a VPC in manner that's different to how dedicated VPC is configured by `eksctl`, or have to use a VPC that already exists and your EKS cluster requires shared access to some resources inside the VPC, or you have any other use-case that requires you to manage VPCs separately, you can supply private and/or public subnets using `--vpc-private-subnets` and `--vpc-public-subnets` flags.
+If you must configure a VPC in manner that's different to how dedicated VPC is configured by `eksctl`, or have to use a VPC that already exists and your EKS cluster requires shared access to some resources inside the VPC, or you have any other use-case that requires you to manage VPCs separately, you can supply private and/or public subnets using `--vpc-private-subnets` and `--vpc-public-subnets` flags.
 It is up to you to ensure which subnets you use, as there is no simple way to determine automatically